Premkumarrrs/Credit_Risk_Modelling/README.md

 # Project Summary

-This project measures the credit risk model for LendingClub, a leading peer-to-peer lending company in the U.S., following major regulatory standards like Basel III, IFRS 9, and CEBS guidelines.
-The goal is to create a daily-use credit scoring tool that calculates the risk of borrower defaults and assesses potential financial losses for LendingClub.
+This project measures the credit risk model for LendingClub, a leading peer-to-peer lending company in the U.S. The goal is to create a daily-use credit scoring tool that calculates the risk of borrower defaults and assesses potential financial losses for LendingClub.
 This model aims to enhance decision-making and ensure compliance with credit risk management regulations.

 **To make the project accessible to all, let’s define the key concepts:**